My classroom procedures are introduced early in the year, in the order needed, but none without

 Grouping is used as

-a regular measure to develop interpersonal skills and cooperation as needed per
+a regular strategy to develop interpersonal skills and cooperation as

 lesson requirements.
 When direction is given,